 How to Change the Sand in a Pool Filter: Step-by-Step

-- Once the majority of the sand is removed, rinse the inside of the tank with water and remove the remaining debris and added water.
+Once the majority of the sand is removed, rinse the inside of the tank with water and remove the remaining debris and added water.
 This will leave the standpipe and laterals exposed and clean, ready for the new sand.
 This is also a good time to check your laterals for any cracks.
-A common problem that causes sand to be sent into the pool.
+A cracked lateral is a common problem that causes sand to be sent into the pool.

 Now your filter is ready for use and should provide you with sparking filtration for another 3 years.